smart94423/pabutools/docs/_sources/usage.rst

     for ballot in profile:
         ballot.meta    # The meta dict populated with the metadata corresponding to the ballot

-There are several metadata that are stored as members of the relevant classes.
-These, for instance, include all the constraints (when known) the voters faced when submitting their ballots.
-It includes the minimum length of a ballot or the number of points that have to be distributed for instance.
+Several metadata is housed as members of the corresponding classes.
+For example, all known constraints that the voters were subjected to when submitting their ballots.
+This includes the minimum length of a ballot or the number of points that must be allocated for instance.

 .. code-block:: python